MaxParadiz/python-shdlc-sensorbridge-SEN5X/sen5x/README.md

 This is a minimal script that will fetch the measurement values, store them into a dictionary, and print the values to the console.
 This structure can serve as the basis for more complicated scripts.

 # log_data.py
 This script allows you to write logged data into a postgresql database

+# plot_values.py
+Fetch values from the postgresql database and plot them